 Required readings will be posted on the course page on Quercus.
-You will use Perusall to annotate the readings as you review them, in preparation for each class meeting.

-Anytime you need a reference on a statistics topic (software or methodology), start by seeing what you can find on your own, then ask your graduate student mentor or course instructor.
+Anytime you need a reference on a statistics topic (software or methodology), start by seeing what you can find on your own, then ask your graduate student mentor or your instructor.